A Stancu Variant of Sz\'asz-Mirakjan-Kantorovich type Operators: Approximation Properties and Asymptotic Analysis: Local Approximation

-Hence the proof is completed. \end{proof} Now, we prove next theorem based on different type of lipsctiz spaces and this spaces was introduced by \cite{MAH1} by considering $\nu_1\geq 0, \nu_2\geq 0$ be fixed numbers.
-Here it is defined as
+Hence, the proof is completed. \end{proof} Our next theorem is based on a Lipschitz-type space with two parameters, proposed in \cite{MAH1}.
+Let $\nu_1\geq 0, \nu_2\geq 0$ be fixed numbers.
+Then the space is defined as follows: